Relationships are constituted through speaking and listening. Just as behaviour breeds behaviour, speaking and listening breeds relationships.

-The traditional Western approach is based on the notion of ‘debating’.
-In the House of Commons at Westminster, front bench politicians are required to speak from behind a red line drawn on the floor.
+The traditional Western approach to communication is based on ‘debate’.
+Even today, in the House of Commons at Westminster, front bench politicians are required to speak from behind a red line drawn on the floor.
 It’s calculated to keep them at a distance beyond a sword’s length from their opponents.
-This strange tradition is a somewhat trivial example of the adversarial basis of politics in the UK.
+This strange tradition is a somewhat novel reminder of the adversarial basis of politics in the UK.
 Another notorious example is Prime Ministers’ Question Time which has achieved a huge following among television audiences worldwide.
 Apparently people love to witness the spectacle of leaders tearing into each other.

 The Japanese theologian Masao Takenaka[i] likened the Western concept of debating to ‘ya-ya chambara’ – a form of Japanese sword-fencing where combatants say their name, shout “ya-ya” and then proceed to do battle.
 He noticed that in theology, this is an approach based on deductive metaphysics rather than inductive learning.
 It is an approach of confrontation rather than mutual sharing.

-We believe that it is only by recovering the art of listening can we communicate in a way that avoids polarization and genuinely harness the intelligence and power of groups, networks or communities of people.
-To do this we need to learn how to listen in a way that creates a “common sense”.
+We believe that it is only by re-learning the art of listening can we communicate ways that avoids polarization and genuinely harness the intelligence and power of groups, networks or communities of people.
+A prerequisite for this is learning to listen in ways that creates “common sense”.
 Without deep listening, we are not able to ‘think together in relationship’.